R. Rothuama

-Dr. R Roṭhuama (29 December 1940 - 4 My 2013) was a politician from Mizoram who was a Member of the Parliament of India representing Mizoram in the 6th Lok Sabha and 7th Lok Sabha, the lower house of the Indian Parliament.
+Dr. R Roṭhuama (29 December 1940 - 4 May 2013) was a politician from Mizoram who was a Member of the Parliament of India representing Mizoram in the 6th Lok Sabha and 7th Lok Sabha, the lower house of the Indian Parliament.
 He was initially a member of the Mizo People's Conference party but he later dissociated himself with the President of the Party Ṭhenphunga Sailo.

 Early life

 Dr. Rothuama was born in Khawlek South to Hrangchhunga Ralte Siakeng and Hrangchhawni Chawngthu to be the fourth child among seven siblings.

 He finished his primary school in Khawlek South.

 He studied middle school at Sialsuk.
 He finished his 6th standard in 1952, he was ranked second in Mizoram.
 In 1960, he passed his matriculation exam, he was ranked first in Mizoram.
 He finished his ISC at Guwahati Cotton College.
 He earned his MBBS degree at Dibrugarh Medical College in 1967.

 Career

 In 1968, he began his medical profession at Shatribari Christian Hospital, Guwahati.
 After three years, he began working at Parkuguli Mission Hospital near the Bhutan border.
 From 1972, he began working at Meluri Civil Hospital, Nagaland as a Medical Officer.
-In September of 1974, he returned to Mizoram and started private practice there.
+In September 1974, he returned to Mizoram and started private practice there.

 In 1975, he joined the nascent Mizo People's Conference.
 In 1977, he was elected as an MP on the PC ticket.
 In 1980, he was elected on a ticket of a coalition known as Standing Committee Party.